Best Wood To Smoke Turkey

 Smoking is one of the tastiest ways you can use to cook your food.
 Since ancient times, people have been smoking food for all kinds of reasons, ranging from a means of preservation to simply improving taste.
 These days, though, you don't need to build a campfire out in the middle of the woods to get that same flavor, with grills and smokers available to make the process as easy and user-friendly as possible.

 Even so, many don't know where to start when it comes to being a first time smoker.
-They don't know what wood to use, what kind of meat to smoke, how much to smoke, or even how long you should smoke.
+They don't know what wood to use to get that smoky flavor, what kind of meat to smoke, how much to smoke, or even how long you should smoke.
 One of the hardest meats of all for beginners to try smoking is turkey, not helped by the fact that it's prone to overcooking even when simply roasted.
 Let's break down some common beginner problems for those without experience in smoking meat, focusing on some tips and tricks to make the process easier and more fun while cooking yourself a succulent and flavorful smoked turkey.
-We have already somewhat covered this topic on 5 Things You Must Know To Use Wood Chips For Smoking article, but today we’re going to talk more about the actual wood selection.
+We have already somewhat covered this topic on 5 Things You Must Know To Use Wood Chips For Smoking article, but today we’re going to talk more about the actual wood selection to achieve that delicious sweet flavor..

-Possibly the most critical decision one makes when smoking a piece of meat is the kind of wood they intend to use.
-The wood used in smoking is where the flavor comes from, so attention needs to be paid to what you're using before you end up with something nearly inedible.
+Possibly the most critical decision one makes when smoking a piece of red meat is the kind of wood they intend to use to get a certain wood smoke..
+The wood type used in smoking is where the mild flavor comes from, so attention needs to be paid to what you're using before you end up with something nearly inedible.

-With poultry, one needs to be especially careful in their wood selection, as stronger tasting smoke can easily overpower the natural flavor of the meat.
-Aim for lighter tasting woods such as those that come from fruit trees instead of harsher, heavier tasting woods like the commonly used mesquite or hickory.
+With poultry, one needs to be especially careful in their wood selection, as stronger tasting smoke and the consequent bitter flavor can easily overpower the natural flavor of the meat.
+Aim for lighter tasting woods such as those that come from fruit trees, like cherry wood, to get the sweet smoke and mellow flavor instead of harsher, heavier tasting woods like the commonly used mesquite or hickory or white oak to add subtle smoke flavor.

 Combining woods to give a good depth of flavor can be helpful, too.
 For instance, a combination of maple and plum would deliver a mildly sweet and slightly smokey edge to your turkey with little risk overpowering it.
 Mulberry, pecan, nectarine, peach, and olive are also good choices to use with poultry.
 Experimentation is key in finding what you like and dislike, too, so don't be afraid to combine different flavors and try new things.
 To help you start, we have just the right tool.
 Check out our Meat Smoking Guide!